 - Ensure that you are trained before working on a tire/rim assembly.
 Know, understand, and follow the proper safety procedures.
 Serious or fatal injuries can result if proper precautions are not followed.

-- Obtain mechanical lifting and moving devices for tires and wheels.
+- Use mechanical lifting and moving devices for the tires and wheels.

 - Check tire/rim assembly for proper component seating prior to removing it from the vehicle.